Oolufunmi/Pharmacy-Sales-Profitability-Intelligence-Report/README.md

 Revenue Last Month = CALCULATE([Total Revenue], PREVIOUSMONTH(Sales[Date]))
 MoM Difference = [Total Revenue] - [Revenue Last Month] Revenue Margin = DIVIDE([Profit], [Revenue])
+These measures enable dynamic filtering and performance tracking across all report pages.

+---

+## ▶️ How to Use

+1. Download the `.pbix` file from the **dashboard** folder
+2. Open using **Power BI Desktop**
+3. Use slicers and filters to explore the data
+4. Hover over visuals to view detailed tooltips

+---

+## 🛠️ Tools & Technologies

+- **Power BI** → Data modeling & visualization
+- **DAX** → Business calculations
+- **Excel / CSV** → Data source
+- **GitHub** → Documentation and version control

+---

+## 💼 Business Value

+This dashboard demonstrates how analytics can support pharmaceutical retail leaders by:

+- Identifying high-performing markets
+- Optimizing product mix
+- Monitoring profitability trends
+- Supporting data-driven expansion strategies

+The report is designed to replicate real-world executive reporting workflows.

+---

+## 📄 License

+This project is for **educational and portfolio purposes only** as part of the DataDNA Onyx Data Challenge.